lsst-epo/light_curve_ml/README.md

 through all supervised stages.
 Useful for pipeline debugging and for integration testing.
 - `local/supervised/macho.json` - Full supervised learning pipeline for MACHO
 dataset.
-Uses `feets` library for feature extraction & Random Forest classifier.
+Uses `feets` library for feature extraction and random forests for classification.
 - `local/supervised/ogle3.json` - Ditto for OGLE3
 - `local/unsupervised/macho.json` - Unsupervised learning pipeline for MACHO
 focused on Mini-batch KMeans and Agglomerative clustering